KarinaKragele/SGT_31/README.md

 # SGT_31

-This is my personal learning repositary
+This is my personal learning repository